noemiandor/cloneid/README.md

 ## Build CloneID JAR

-- The git repository comes with the executable jar.
-If you would like to rebuild it use this command in the repository's root directory:
+- The git repository comes with the executable jar compiled under Java 14.
+If you would like to rebuild it under a different Java version use this command in the repository's root directory:
 ```sh
 $ ./gradlew uberJar
 ```